pdichiaro/PDAC_Morpho-Biotype_Study/README.md

 Primary findings related to the identification of coexisting Morpho-Biotype in PDAC were published here: https://www.cell.com/cancer-cell/fulltext/S1535-6108(24)00079-5

 The GEO SuperSeries can be found here: [GSE209952](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE209952)

+Count matrices, meta data tables and R objects useful for the data analysys can be found here:  10.5281/zenodo.12680172